streamlink/streamlink-twitch-gui/README.md

 ## Features

-* Available on Windows, MacOS and Linux
+* Available on Windows, macOS and Linux
 * Supports both Streamlink and Livestreamer
 * Browse streams by popularity, game, community or team
 * Watch streams in the video player of your choice